vcsjones/vcsjones.dev/_posts/2016-11-03-building-a-nas.md

 all of the other parts in to a new case.

 I selected the SilverStone DS380 case, another popular choice among the FreeNAS community.
-The powersupply is separate but SilverStone makes one meant to pair with it.
+The power supply is separate but SilverStone makes one meant to pair with it.
 It has 450W of power which should be plenty for my needs.

 It supports 8 SAS drives, but I would later find out that I was going to have to